 (8) The presiding officer may adjourn a pre-trial conference from time to time.

-[Rule 40 amended in Gazette 23 Dec 2005 p.
+[Rule 40 amended: Gazette 23 Dec 2005 p.
 6273.]

 41. Pre-trial conference, ancillary matters

 (1) Evidence of anything said or any admission made in the course of a pre-trial conference is not admissible at the trial of the case.